Hone your skills to design engaging learning environments. Study how learning theories and technology help people learn in new ways.

 You're fascinated by the ways people learn.
 And you want to improve the learning experience.

-Studying online, or through a mix of online learning and an on-campus residency, you'll focus on learning theories and technology, and assess their impact on learning design and delivery.
+Through this online program, you'll focus on learning theories and technology, and assess their impact on learning design and delivery.

 Gain leadership skills and innovative strategies to create and implement digital learning environments in your workplace.